 After lunch return to Puri enroute visiting Raghurajpur village one of the most famous artists village in Orissa, the village of Raghurajpur boasts not only of the exquisite pattachitras and talapattachitras, but also of being the native place of Guru kelucharan Mohapatra, the famed Odissi dancer.
 Even today, under the tutelage of renowned Gurus, young boys can be seen practicing the Gotipua dance here.
 A visit to Orissa would definitely be incomplete without a visit to this little village.

 Drive today from Puri to Bhubaneswar.
 Approximate drive time 90 minutes.

 Fly today from Bhubaneswar to Calcutta.
-Approximate flight time is 1 hr.
+The approximate flight time is one hour.